 Maria Rye opens law stationer’s office

-The office opened at 12 Portugal Street, Lincoln's Inn Fields, training women clerks in copying legal documents so that they might find work.
-Legal copying required skill and accuracy, and was a trade appropriate for women as it was 'lighter'; they could sit, rather than stand.
+The office trained women clerks in copying legal documents.
+Legal copying required skill and accuracy, and was a trade appropriate for women as it was seen as ‘lighter’; they could sit, rather than stand.
 Good handwriting was required, seen as a skill appropriate for women.
 Born in London in 1829, Maria Rye was the eldest […]

 University College London the first university to admit women to law on equal footing to men

 Henry Morley, Professor of English, commented that 'I need not say how strongly I feel that it is the business of (UCL) to be boldly first in recognising fully any new and real want of time'.

 Women could take their places alongside men at UCL and examinations were opened to them as well.
 An 1882 Punch edition celebrated this with a verse:

 Traditions of the bygone days

 Eliza Orme becomes the first woman to earn a law degree in England